OLC-Bioinformatics/ConFindr/README.md

 `conda install -c bioconda confindr`

+**NOTE**: As of May 2019, the `conda-forge` version of pluggy has broken ConFindr's recipe.
+If you get an error with `pkg_resources.ContextualVersionConflict` when trying to run ConFindr, it can be fixed by downgrading pluggy from 0.12.0 to 0.11.0 (`conda install pluggy==0.11.0`)

 To get an example dataset, use this command, which will create a folder called `example-data` in your current working directory:

 `wget https://ndownloader.figshare.com/files/9972709 && tar xf 9972709 && rm 9972709`